timbroder/timbroder.com/source/_posts/2017-01-09-remembering-all-those-helpful-stackoverflow-posts.markdown

 Now in the perfect world, we're keeping a [programming notebook](https://geo.itunes.apple.com/app/quiver-programmers-notebook/id866773894?at=11laRZ&ct=afp15&ls=1&mt=12 "programming notebook") or remembering to bookmark/tag/organize what we find.
 If you do, awesome, I wish I was you.
 For the rest of us mere mortals, read on.

 I wanted something that would let me search *my* collection of SO *things* so I could find it later.
-Here's where I ended up
+Here's where I ended up: Every SO post I star being automatically bookmarked with full-text search

 **The Flow**